finanalyst/ModuleCitation/README.md

 <sup>1</sup> To prevent a
 citation loop, eg. Module1 -> module2 -> ... -> Module1, the recursion level is clamped at 50.

-TODO: use a cycle detection algorithm to break a recursive loop.
-But currently, 50 levels of recursion seems sufficient to gather all citations.
-TODO: implement date options to show the change in CI for a module(s) using data in the ./archive/ directory.

 ##Scripts

 * **GatherCitations.pl**